agarun/agarun.com/posts/a-new-website.md

 ## Writing

-Since Next.js experimentally supports ESM externals, I've used the latest versions of Unified and its remark and rehype plugins.
+I'm using the latest versions of Unified and its remark and rehype plugins.
 I'm also parsing MDX using `next-mdx-remote`, so the blog supports either type of content.

 Code snippets are themed thanks to Prism using CSS variables via [`prism-theme-vars`](https://github.com/antfu/prism-theme-vars).
 The theme is based on Night Owl by Sarah Drasner with some hue shifts and color tweaks.

 ## Testing

-Common behaviors, components, and helper functions are tested with Jest and React Testing Library.
-For testing pages, navigation, and data presence, I'm writing end-to-end tests with Cypress.
+Common behaviors, components, and helper functions are tested with Vitest and React Testing Library.
+For testing pages, navigation, and data presence, I'm writing end-to-end tests with Playwright.

 # Summary